Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.

 You can find the documentation in the /docs directory or visit the doc page: https://qossmic.github.io/deptrac

-You will need to create a configuration file, where you define your layers and communication ruleset.
-Once you have done that, you can analyse your code by running deptrac:
+Once you have downloaded the phar file, you will need to create a configuration file, where you define your layers and communication ruleset.
+When you have this file, you can analyse your code by running the analyse command:

 php deptrac.phar # which is equivalent to php deptrac.phar analyse --config-file=deptrac.yaml